 Granular fertilizer has the consistency of sand.
 It is sprinkled over the soil and mixed in.
 Granular fertilizer is slower to activate, but because of its time delay, you don’t have to replenish as often.

-Spray fertilizers come in a spray bottle and are spritzed on the leaves of the bush, not into the soil.
+Spray fertilizers come in a spray bottle and are spritzed on the bush’s leaves, not into the soil.
 The leaves absorb the solution.
 Make sure not to overspray your bushes, as this could lead to potential fungal infections of your rose bush.

 Spikes?
 In gardening?
 It’s true.
 These pellets look like mini stakes.
 They’re inserted into the soil by hand where they slowly dissolve and release vital nutrients over several weeks.
 Some gardeners dig holes for the spikes to avoid breaking them when inserting.